michaelfranzl/webAGC/demo/README.md

   * CPU manipulation: reset, halt, run, step, clock divide
   * 'Hot-plugging' of the "fixed memory" (the 'ROM') of the AGC.
 In other words, plugging different programs into the computer while it is running.  (see below, "AGC programs")
-* A live view of the "erasable memory" (the 'RAM') of the AGC
+* Live views of the AGC state
+  * erasable memory with register labels and explanations
+  * interactive input ports and output ports

 ## AGC programs